ouseful-testing/circuit-playground-express/docs/index.md

 # Circuit Python Express

-Notes on getting started with Circuit Python Express.
+Notes on getting started with Circuit Playground Express and Circuit Python.

 See also: https://github.com/ouseful-testing/circuit-playground-express